lwanger/cooked_input/docs/tutorial.rst

                 print('That is not an integer, try again.')

 That's a lot of code to handle the simplest of inputs.
-This also forces a beginer to deal with advanced concepts such as exceptions and versions of Python.
+This also forces a beginer to deal with advanced concepts such as exceptions.
 This boiler plate code is replicated and expanded for each input from the command line.
 Just think of how much code you would need to get and validate a new password from a user -- making sure the input is hidden, is at least 8 characters long, has at least 2 upper case letters, has at least 2 punctuation marks, has at least 1 number, doesn't use the characters '[', ']', or '&', and